nicolasfauchereau/ICU_Water_Watch/README.md

 ### Acknowledgments

-Thanks as well for support, feedbacks and advice from Doug Ramsay, Dr. Andrew Lorrey and Ben Noll from NIWA.
+Thanks go as well for support, feedbacks and advice to Doug Ramsay, Dr. Andrew Lorrey and Ben Noll from NIWA.

 ### References